Microman: Microman Force Series (2003–2007)

-Microman toyline influence outside Japan
+Influence outside Japan

 Micronauts (1976–1980)

-In the late 1970s, the U.S. toy company Mego acquired the license for some of Takara’s Microman 3.75 in toys and released them in the United States as the Micronauts.
-Mego manufactured and marketed Micronaut toys from 1976 to 1980 prior to the company’s bankruptcy and dissolution in 1982.
-After Mego’s demise, other toy companies such as Palisades Toys and SOTA (State of the Art) Toys attempted to revive the toyline over the years.
+In the late 1970s, the U.S. toy company Mego acquired the license for some of Takara's Microman 3.75 in toys and released them in the United States as the Micronauts.
+Mego manufactured and marketed Micronaut toys from 1976 to 1980 prior to the company's bankruptcy and dissolution in 1982.
+After Mego's demise, other toy companies such as Palisades Toys and SOTA (State of the Art) Toys attempted to revive the toyline over the years.

 Transformers (1984–present)

-In 1981 Takara produced a new Microman line called New Microman.
+In 1981, Takara produced a new Microman line called New Microman.
 A few years later in 1983, Takara launched a new Microman series within the New Microman line dubbed Micro Change.
 The line featured toys that were seemingly ordinary items (such as cassette tapes, microscopes, watches and even guns) that could transform themselves and "change" into other forms to help Microman in their fight against the Acroyears.

-In 1984 Hasbro acquired the license for the transforming object toys from Takara’s Micro Change toyline as well as similar transforming Takara toys in the Diaclone toyline and the two were combined by Hasbro to create the Transformers toyline.
+In 1984, Hasbro acquired the license for the transforming object toys from Takara's Micro Change toyline as well as similar transforming Takara toys in the Diaclone toyline and the two were combined by Hasbro to create the Transformers toyline.

 Below is a table showing which Transformers were based on which Micro Change toys and their variants:

-Microman related anime & manga
+Related anime and manga

 Microman Kodansha TV Magazine manga (1978–79)

-In 1977 TV Magazine—a children’s oriented magazine published by Kodansha Ltd.—began publishing an official, Takara approved serialized Microman manga drawn by manga artist Yoshihiro Moritou.
+In 1977, TV Magazine—a children's oriented magazine published by Kodansha Ltd.—began publishing an official, Takara approved serialized Microman manga drawn by manga artist Yoshihiro Moritou.
 This serialized manga was compiled into six volumes released from 1978 to 1979.
-Additionally, a set of 30 Menko cards featuring Moritou’s manga versions of Microman characters and vehicles was released during that period as well.
+Additionally, a set of 30 Menko cards featuring Moritou's manga versions of Microman characters and vehicles was released during that period as well.

 Microman Secret File Volume 1 catalog and manga (1984)

-By 1984 Takara was continuing the trend of focusing their New Microman line away from the core 3.75 in Microman action figures to robots and other items.
+By 1984, Takara was continuing the trend of focusing their New Microman line away from the core 3.75 in Microman action figures to robots and other items.
 Specifically, their new focus was on their line of transformable items in the Micro Change line.
 Technically Microman Secret File Volume 1 was not a traditional, stand-alone manga one could purchase on their own; it was a combination catalog and manga that was packaged with a few of the new toys in the 1984 Micro Change toyline such as MC-19: Binocular Robo Scope Man.
 Its purpose was to establish the new direction of the Microman toyline and place the new Micro Change line in proper context within the larger Microman universe.
 The manga portion of the Microman Secret File Volume 1 contained artwork by Yoshihiro Moritou; the manga artist who created the original Kodansha TV Magazine manga in the 1970s.

-Hasbro’s new Transformers toyline and related storyline would supersede many of the concepts and ideas presented in Microman Secret File Volume 1.
+Hasbro's new Transformers toyline and related storyline would supersede many of the concepts and ideas presented in Microman Secret File Volume 1.